 Again, this is high level and sometimes you might be asked to prepare a presentation that covers this question.
 If that’s the case you would have a bit more time to describe this in further detail.
 I recommend looking at a data governance maturity model or even refer to the 30/60/90 day plan to create a more comprehensive answer.

 These are usually the most 5 asked questions in a data governance interview.
-But please tune in for the next article and video in this interview series as it will go over the kinds of questions you will be asked so that the interviewer can better understand your previous data governance experience.
+But please tune in for "Data Governance Interview Questions and Answers - Part 2" as it will go over the kinds of questions you will be asked so that the interviewer can better understand your previous data governance experience.

 Until then please let me know if you've often encountered any other questions or if you have any questions that you would like them to have answered.